trskop/tldr-client/man/command-wrapper-tldr.1.md

     *CONFIGURATION* section.

 \--config-print-type
-:   Print Dhall type of configuration accepted by the application.
+:   Print Dhall type of configuration accepted by the application to standard
+    output and terminate with exit code 0.

     Configuration is a Dhall *EXPR*ession passed via `--config=`*EXPR*, or `TLDR_CONFIG=`*EXPR* environment variable (see *ENVIRONMENT VARIABLES*